renancamm/greenpass-decoder/README.md

 # About
-This is simple python app to read what is inside the QR-code from your European Covid19 Vaccine Certificate.
+This is a simple python app to read what is inside the QR-code from your European Covid19 Vaccine Certificate.

 Idea and Code from this article: https://hackernoon.com/how-to-decode-your-own-eu-vaccination-green-pass-with-a-few-lines-of-python-9v2c37s1